Open-Technology-Foundation/msg/README.md

 ## Installation

 The class requires the `colorama` package for colour handling.
-Make sure to install it using:

 \`\`\`bash
 pip install colorama